 - as a source for poems based primarily on the artwork (ekphrastic response)

 - as a way to explore the theme the card represents

 - as a means to marry poetic form to theme and explore the poetic form that might exemplify the energy expressed in the card

 Writers from the tarot curious to the tarot savvy can use any of these four areas of focus as a means to write new poetry.
 No foreknowledge of the tarot is necessary, though engaging with the cards in any of these ways will inevitably create a deeper connection to the tarot, the self, and one’s intuition.
-(If you are interested in using these four paths to create new work, see my upcoming 30-Day Tarot Poetry Class that starts on April 1).

 Picking a card from the deck and writing to it “cold” (without understanding the deck maker’s interpretation) gives you a chance to connect the imagery to experiences you have lived in the past.
 In this way you mine your life for raw narrative poetry material.
 Start by free-writing to the colors, images, and the scene on the card itself.
 Allow the imagery to elicit your own associations and memories as you point your arrow of inquiry into the past.

 You can always dive into the deck maker’s interpretations and free-write again with an informed understanding of their intent for the card.
 From those free-writings, go back in and circle your strongest lines as a starting point for further writing and revision as you craft your poem.